 One of the head keepers of Alki Point had an interesting hobby to which he devoted many hours while keeping an eye on the light.
 Charles N. Elliot was known as a “one-man reference library” as a result of the time he spent researching the works of Walt Whitman and collecting many original works and postcards written by the poet.
 In a newspaper article, Elliott commented, “watching the light on long foggy nights leaves me plenty of time to sit in my library,” and Elliot used that time to become an expert on Whitman.
-Eliot even published a collection of writings on Whitman made by the poet’s friends entitled “Walt Whitman, as Man, Poet and Friend.”
+Elliot even published a collection of writings on Whitman made by the poet’s friends entitled “Walt Whitman, as Man, Poet and Friend.”

 Coastguardsmen assigned to Alki Point still stood eight-hour shifts, turned on the airway beacon one-half hour before sunset, and switched it off one-half hour after sunrise up until October 1984, when the station was fully automated.
 Alki Point Lighthouse and nearby West Point Lighthouse were the last two staffed lighthouses on the West Coast.

 After automation, one of the two keeper’s dwellings at Alki Point was remodeled to house the Commander of the Thirteenth Coast Guard District, while the second dwelling housed a resident keeper.
 The Commander later moved to Medina, and the two dwellings became home to senior Coast Guard officers.
 Two years after the fog signal at Alki Point was discontinued in 2005, the Commander moved back to the station with its scenic location on Puget Sound.